Automate multilingual CX in 5 steps ⟶

 Now with the support of ADFI, implementation of Proto’s consumer protection solution began in February at the Bank of Ghana, National Bank of Rwanda, the Competition and Consumer Protection Commission of Zambia, and the Bank of Zambia.

-“Facilitation of sound policies and regulations, including those that enhance consumer protection and catalyze financial inclusion, is a key mandate for ADFI.
-With the proliferation of digital financial services, the financial industry needs innovative mechanisms for customer recourse and tracking for regulators,” said ADFI Coordinator Sheila Okiro.
+ADFI Coordinator Sheila Okiro said: “Facilitation of sound policies and regulations, including those that enhance consumer protection and catalyze financial inclusion, is a key mandate for ADFI.
+With the proliferation of digital financial services, the financial industry needs innovative mechanisms for customer recourse and tracking for regulators."

-The Africa Digital Financial Inclusion Facility (ADFI) is a pan-African initiative designed to accelerate digital financial inclusion throughout Africa, with the goal of ensuring that 332 million more Africans, 60% of them women, gain access to the formal economy.
-By 2030, ADFI will deploy $400 million in grants and loans.
-The Facility was formally launched in June 2019 at the Bank’s Annual Meetings in Malabo, Equatorial Guinea.
-Current ADFI partners are the French Development Agency (AFD), the French Treasury’s Ministry of Economy and Finance, The Government of Luxembourg’s Ministry of Finance, the Bill and Melinda Gates Foundation, and the African Development Bank, which also hosts and administers the fund.
+Africa Digital Financial Inclusion Facility (ADFI) is a pan-African initiative designed to catalyse digital financial inclusion throughout Africa with the goal of ensuring that 332 million more Africans, 60% of them women, gain access to the formal economy by 2030.
+Established in 2019, ADFI works to the African Development Bank’s High 5 to Improve the quality of life for the people of Africa, by catalysing inclusive digital financial services through the gender-intentional development of infrastructure, policies and regulations and product innovation.
+Current ADFI partners are the Agence française de developpement (AFD); the Ministry for the Economy & Finance, France; the Ministry of Finance, Luxembourg; the Bill and Melinda Gates Foundation and the African Development Bank, who host and manage the facility.
+More information at: www.adfi.org

 About BFA Global